mozilla/glean/docs/dev/android/setup-android-build-environment.md

 ## Prepare your build environment

-Typically, this process only needs to be run once, although periodically you may need to repeat some steps (eg., rust updates should be done periodically)
+Typically, this process only needs to be run once, although periodically you may need to repeat some steps (e.g., rust updates should be done periodically)

 ### Setting up Android dependencies